Koli96/Miio.NET/README.md

 First of all - big thanks to [OpenMiHome](https://github.com/OpenMiHome/) for describing [protocol](https://github.com/OpenMiHome/mihome-binary-protocol/blob/master/doc/PROTOCOL.md).

-## Basic usage
+## Basic `miio` engine usage

-To use this library you need to obtain your Xiaomi smart device token (you can use modified application (e.g. https://www.kapiba.ru/2017/11/mi-home.html).
+To use this library you need to obtain your Xiaomi smart device token (you can use modified application (e.g. https://www.kapiba.ru/2017/11/mi-home.html)).
 When you know your token it's possible to initiate device:
 ```
 var deviceIp = "127.0.0.1";